LucianoAdonis/lucianoadonis.github.io/pages/ds-interviews.md

 ~~This Mini Book is for DevOps and Cloud Engineers leveling up from Semi-Senior Advanced to Senior roles.~~

-I originally started writing this to empower Cloud/DevOps/SRE Semi-Seniors to advance to Senior roles.
+I originally started writing this to help Cloud/DevOps/SRE Semi-Seniors to advance to Senior roles.
 I found myself repeatedly sharing the same practical advice, so summarizing everything made sense.

 As a fun touch, I styled this like a Dark Souls playthrough guide.
 Of course, that led to me diverting my attention and delving into multiple topics beyond just interviews.